brycedtea/Portfolio/README.md

 # MERN Stack Developer Portfolio

 ### Description
 This is the latest version of my developer portfolio built with the React and Bootstrap.
 This is a Single-page application that is packed with a ton of eye-catching feautures.
-This website is connected to a MongoDB database and features full CRUD functionality.
+This website's review section is connected to a MongoDB database and features full CRUD functionality.
 Being a junior developer inspired me to create a portfolio that stands out and accurately respresents who I am.

 ### Demo
 https://brycedtea.com/